What Have We Learned About Preventing School Shootings?

 With each school shooting we again find ourselves asking ourselves what can be learned in terms of warning signs and actions that could be taken.
 The September Mental Health Matters column in AJN, which I co-authored with Arlene Holmes—whose son James was responsible for the mass shootings in Aurora, Colorado, in 2012—highlighted warning signs that might indicate potential violence by someone experiencing mental health problems.

 What can be learned from the events that unfolded in Oxford that could be applied to a similar scenario, perhaps heading off another tragedy?
-The following checklist compiled by Sandy Hook Promise, a nonprofit organization that aims to educate youth to […]
+The following checklist compiled by Sandy Hook Promise, a nonprofit organization that aims to educate […]

 2021-12-15T11:43:26-05:00December 15th, 2021|mental illness, Nursing|0 Comments